-Verify an IP Interface
+Verify an IP-over-HIPPI Interface

 To verify that each HIPPI IP network interface is functional, follow the instructions in this section.
-This test requires the local system to be attached either to another HIPPI endpoint that supports IP or to a HIPPI LAN that has functioning IP hosts.
-This test assumes that the HIPPI subsystem has passed the hiptest verification, as described under the heading "Verify the Interface to HIPPI-FP" in this section.
+This test assumes that the HIPPI subsystem has passed the hiptest verification, as described under the heading "Verify the Board and Its HIPPI-FP Interface" in this section.